-Notre Dame alum currently flying for the U.S. Air Force says Memorial Day is a good reminder to appreciate the sacrifices of many who came before him.
+Notre Dame alum currently flying for the U.S. Air Force says Memorial Day and Veterans Day are good reminders to appreciate the sacrifices of many who came before him.

-Nick Hafner currently is stationed at Osan Air Base, which is located in the city of Pyeongtaek in South Korea.
-He is flying F-16s for the United States Air Force and is stationed there following what he says was a route not usually traveled by most students coming out of high school.
+Earlier this summer, Nick Hafner was stationed at Osan Air Base, which is located in the city of Pyeongtaek in South Korea.
+He was flying F-16s for the United States Air Force and was stationed there following what he says was a route not usually traveled by most students coming out of high school.

 "My college experience was a little more on the unconventional side when compared to what a 'normal' college experience would be," said the 2010 Notre Dame Prep graduate.
 "I enrolled in the Air Force Academy back in 2010 and graduated in 2014.
 With a minimal military background, it took a while to get over the initial culture shock of being placed in a completely new environment compared to any experience I had up to that point."